stinoga/phrase/README.md

 # Phrase
-A Phonegap Catch Phrase game.
-Uses local word lists as well as remote APIs for unique, new word lists.
+A Phrase guessing iOS game.
+Uses local word lists as well as remote APIs for unique, new word lists that update daily.

+## The Stack
+Phonegap, AngularJS, Bower, SASS, Yeoman

 ## Setup
 ```Shell